-(MP3 CD)
+NOTE (MP3 CD)

-- "NO TITLE" will be displayed when the display is switched for a file without a file, track or other name input. - This unit can only read English (including numerals) one-byte characters.
-If any other character is included, "NO TITLE" will be displayed.
+This unit can only read English (including numerals) one-byte characters.
 Depending on the CD writing software used, proper display may not be possible.

-Display scroll (Music CD/MP3 CD player)
+Display scroll (MP3 compatible type)

 Only 12 characters can be displayed at one time.
 To display the rest of the characters of a long title, turn the display feed dial (TEXT) to the right.
 Hidden titles can be scrolled into the display one character at a time.